Jaguar independent rear suspension: Second generation IRS (1986–2006)

 Jaguar made several fundamental changes to the design of the IRS for the new XJ40 model, launched in 1986.

 The shape of the subframe changed to an approximate triangle, bolted to the front of the differential and attached to the car at approximately the same points as the radius arms of the first generation IRS.
 The rear of the differential was further supported by a pair of link rods attaching it to the car's rear floor structure.
 Rubber bushes at the attachment points provided the necessary levels of NVH suppression.

 The fixed-length driveshaft as the upper suspension link remained, but the lower wishbone became a fabricated steel box section with a much wider base.
+In later installations (e.g. X300) the lower wishbone is a hollow steel casting.
 Putting the front and rear pivots of the wishbones so far apart meant that the radius arms could be (and were) eliminated.

 The original twin springs on each side were replaced by a single spring and damper, acting against the car's body instead of the rear subframe.
 The brakes were moved to the outboard ends of the driveshafts to enable better heat dissipation and easier servicing.
 The net result was a reduction in overall weight, but the unsprung weight increased due to the relocation of the brakes more than offsetting the weight reductions on springs and dampers, and the NVH isolation deteriorated slightly.

-In 1993 on late XJ40 models, the attachment of the lower wishbone to the hub carrier was changed to use a bolt with eccentric head, enabling the rear toe-in adjustment that was not possible before without bending the arms.
+In 1993 on late XJ40 models, the attachment of the lower wishbone to the hub carrier was changed to use a bolt with eccentric head, enabling the rear toe-in adjustment that was not possible before without bending the arms, an option no longer available with cast wishbones.